Albany County residents deliver petition urging regulatory overhaul for wind energy

 Houston-based renewable energy company ConnectGen will serve as the wind farm’s developer.
 Rail Tie marks the firm’s first project in Wyoming.

 Amanda MacDonald, Rail Tie's project manager declined to comment directly on the petitioners demands.
-However, MacDonald did emphasize the fairness and safety of the company's proposed wind project, which has been under the planning department's review for eight months.
+However, MacDonald did emphasize the fairness and safety of the company's proposed wind project.

 "We hope that Albany County maintains balanced wind regulations that enable responsibly sited wind projects, and avoids making changes that would inadvertently block future wind development in the County," MacDonald said in a statement.

-Albany County Planning Director David Gertsch will present minor amendments to the county's wind energy siting regulations at a public meeting at 9:30 a.m.
-Tuesday.
+Albany County Planning Director David Gertsch presented amendments to the county's wind energy siting regulations to bring them more in line with the state's at a public meeting on Tuesday.

 "ConnectGen is supportive of these changes, which bring the County’s regulations into compliance with recent changes to the state’s regulations," MacDonald said.